hcooper/check_mk-plugins/generic_local/README.md

 Just place the script (set as executable) in the check_mk_agent local directory (/usr/lib/check_mk_agent/local on Debian).

+## Testing
+As soon as the script is in place it's results should be included in the output of check_mk.
+Test this simply with *telnet localhost 6556*.

+To makes the checks live, on the nagios server run "*check_mk -I <hostname>*".
+Followed by a nagios reload "*check_mk -O*".

 ## Example Configurations
 ### Varnish